glmck13/OnAirPi/README.md

  - sox & libsox-fmt-mp3 (to capture/record audio)
  - ezstream (to stream audio to IceCast server)

 Follow the [instructions provided under my "MyVitals" wiki](https://github.com/glmck13/MyVitals/wiki/1-Install) to configure the Apache web server.
 As regards configuring lirc, follow the [instructions for the Raspian *stretch* release provided here](http://shallowsky.com/blog/hardware/raspberry-pi-ir-remote-stretch.html).
 The osoyoo.conf file in the repository contains codes for the remote control supplied with IR header.
 Drop this file into /etc/lirc/lircd.conf.d.
-The repository also contains codes for a "nooelec" remote, which is the one I'm currently using, and is depicted in the figure above.
+The repository also contains codes for a nooelec remote, which is the one I'm currently using, and is depicted in the figure above.
+In addition, right click the volume control icon in the top right corner of the Pi desktop, and select the USB mic as the deafult.

 Next mkdir ~pi/bin, and drop radioClient.sh under that directory.
 In order to start the utility on reboot, add the following line to the pi user's crontab:
 ```